CDRH/datura/README.md

 bundle install
 ```

-And if that doesn't seem like it's working, run this from the datura gem:
+If for some reason that is not working, you can instead run the following each time you make a change in datura:

 ```
 bundle exec rake install